HealthProviders DB is a comprehensive database of healthcare providers, including a complete directory of all Clinical Social Workers.

 Clinical social workers provide counseling and psychotherapy to individuals, families, and groups to address mental health issues, emotional problems, and life challenges.

-They use a holistic “person-in-environment” approach, considering how external factors like socioeconomic conditions and environment influence well-being.
+They use a holistic “person-in-environment” approach, considering how external factors such as socioeconomic conditions and the environment influence well-being.

 Key activities include diagnosing mental health conditions, developing treatment plans, advocating for clients to access resources, and collaborating with other healthcare professionals.